-The authorities and responsibilities of the Student Government Association are to:

-- 1. Coordinate, encourage, and fund student group activities - 2.
-Assist in the resolution of students' grievances - 3.
-Act as an advocate for students' concerns - 4.
-Ensure the fair distribution and transparent use of all funds given to student clubs and organizations - 5.
-Provide the opportunity for the expression of students' opinion - 6.
-Organize social, cultural, and educational activities that cater to the diverse needs of the Student Body - 7.
-Maintain student representation at all relevant University decisionmaking sessions
+- 1. The authorities and responsibilities of the Student Government Association are to: - 1.1 Coordinate, encourage, and fund student group activities; - 1.2 Assist in the resolution of students' grievances; - 1.3 Act as an advocate for students' concerns; - 1.4 Ensure the fair distribution and transparent use of all funds given to student clubs and organizations; - 1.5 Provide the opportunity for the expression of students' opinions; - 1.6 Organize social, cultural, and educational activities that cater to the diverse needs of the Student Body; - 1.7 Maintain student representation at all relevant University decision- making sessions.

+Article III - Composition of the SGA

-- 1. The governing bodies of the SGA are the Executive Board and the Senate - 2.
-The Executive Board is composed of an Undergraduate Student Council (hereafter USC) President, a USC Vice-President, a USC Communications Director, and a USC Social Director; a Graduate Student Council (hereafter GSC) President, a GSC Vice-President, a GSC Communications Director, and a GSC Social Director.
-In addition, an undergraduate or graduate Treasurer will be elected by the Student Body who shall serve both council. - 3.
-The Senate is composed of Freshman, Sophomore, Junior, Senior, and Graduate Class Representatives; as well as undergraduate Academic Program Representatives and a Visiting Student Representative. - 3.1.
-The Freshmen Class representative shall represent all full-time, degreeseeking students who have completed 0 to 31 credit hours. - 3.1.1.
-The Sophomore Class Representative shall represent all full-time, degree-seeking students who have completed 32 to 63 credit hours. - 3.1.2.
-The Junior Class Representative shall represent all full-time, degree-seeking students who have completed 64 to 95 credit hours. - 3.1.3.
-The Senior Class Representative shall represent all degree-seeking students who have completed more than 95 credit hours. - 3.1.4.
-The graduate Class Representative shall represent all degree-seeking student enrolled in a Graduate Program. - 3.1.5.
-Undergraduate Academic Representatives shall represent all degreeseeking students who have declared a major or minor in or under a Representative's Program. - 3.2.
-Programs are determined every year by the Academic Affairs Office, as outlined in the most recent version of the Student Handbook.
-Programs may also be represented if voted in by the Senate.
-Requirements to consider include: number of professors in the program, number of students in the major, involvement of the program, and any affiliated clubs. - 3.2.1.
-If an Academic Program wishes to be represented in Senate, they must petition Senate Chair.
-The petition will be reviewed by Senate, and a two-thirds vote from Senate is needed to add the Academic Program as a representative for the following semester - 3.2.2.
-If a program is added after the budget has been set, a budget request must be presented to Senate to allocate funds for the additional senator (from the activities and clubs budget) - 3.3.
+- 1. The governing bodies of the SGA are the Executive Board and the Senate; - The Executive Board is composed of an Undergraduate Student Council ("USC") President, a USC Vice-President ("USC VP"), a USC Communications Director), a

+USC Social Director, a Graduate Student Council ("GSC") President, a GSC Vice President (GSC VP), a GSC Communications Director, and a GSC Social Director.
+In addition, an undergraduate or graduate Treasurer will be elected by the student body who shall serve both councils;

+- The Senate is composed of undergraduate academic department Representatives, two Representatives for each undergraduate class, one Graduate Student Representative and one Visiting Student Representative; - 3.1 The First Year Class Representatives shall represent all full-time, degree- seeking students who have completed 0 to 31 credit hours; - 3.2 The Sophomore Class Representatives shall represent all full-time, degree-seeking students who have completed 32 to 63 credit hours; - 3.3 The Junior Class Representatives shall represent all full-time, degree- seeking students who have completed 64 to 95 credit hours; - 3.4 The Senior Class Representatives shall represent all degree-seeking students who have completed more than 95 credit hours; - 3.5 The Graduate Class Representative shall represent all degreeseeking students enrolled in a Graduate Program; - 3.6 The Visiting Student Representative shall represent all visiting students;

+- 3.7 Undergraduate Academic Representatives shall represent all degreeseeking students who have declared a major or minor in or under a Representative's department; - 4.
 The Senate must not exceed 25 senators.
-If the number of senators exceeds 25, then the majors included should be reevaluated with higher requirements. - 3.4.
-See Annex 5, 2.4 in the Senate and submitted for approval by a two-thirds vote in the Executive Board.
+An academic department offering 2 majors or fewer shall be allocated 1 senator position.
+An academic department offering more than 2 majors, but fewer than 5 majors, shall be allocated up to 2 senator positions.
+An academic department offering 5 or more majors shall have up to 3 senator positions. - 5.
+Committee Co-Chairs and Club leaders are non-governing officials of the SGA. - 6.
+Any change to the composition of the SGA must be approved by a twothirds vote in the Senate and submitted for approval by a two-thirds vote in the Executive Board.
 Any changes in structure are subject to review by the Judiciary Committee, which has the power to veto the process in case of unconstitutionality.

-4. Committee Co-Chairs and Club leaders are non-governing officials of the SGA 5.
-Any change to the composition of the SGA must be approved by a two-thirds vote